MichalLytek/typegraphql-prisma/docs/advanced/additional-decorators.md

 });
 ```

-In case of other output types like `AggregateFooBar`, you can use the same pattern but this time using the `applyOutputTypeEnhanceMap` function and `OutputTypeConfig` or `OutputTypesEnhanceMap` types:
+In case of other output types like `AggregateFooBar`, you can use the same pattern but this time using the `applyOutputTypesEnhanceMap` function and `OutputTypeConfig` or `OutputTypesEnhanceMap` types:

 ```ts
 const aggregateClientConfig: OutputTypeConfig<"AggregateClient"> = {